neenanhi/readra/go-backend/backend-guide.md

 ### Running server

 To run the server, make sure you are in the same directory as `server.go`.
-Run `go run server.go`.
+Run `go run *.go`.
 All dependencies will be automatically installed (I think).

 ### Adding routes